syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Sorting-and-Filtering.md

 For more reference, please go through the [XlsIO](https://help.syncfusion.com/file-formats/xlsio/worksheet-cells-manipulation#data-sorting) UG documentation.

-N> If the user has applied sorting and filtering at runtime, then they should [referes the view](https://help.syncfusion.com/wpf/sfspreadsheet/working-with-sfspreadsheet#refreshing-the-view) to update the modifications in `SpreadsheetGrid`.
-But this is not updated in the spreadsheet filter popup UI.
+N> If sorting or filtering has been applied programmatically at runtime, then [refresh the view](https://help.syncfusion.com/wpf/sfspreadsheet/working-with-sfspreadsheet#refreshing-the-view) to update it in `SpreadsheetGrid`.
+But this changes will not be updated in Filter popup even after refreshing the view.

 ## Unsupported Features